Daniel-Krzyczkowski/MicrosoftAzure/AzureApiManagament/README.md

 1. Developer portal URL - portal where developers can subscribe to the APIs managed by Azure API Management
 2. Gateway URL - this is just a main address and entry point to all APIs handled by Azure API Management

-We will start from the import of sample API:
+We will start from the import of sample API.

 ## Import Swagger Petstore sample API